You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 It contains everything from the original input ZIP, so you can safely delete the uploaded file as this replaces it.

-Usable on the Test Interface and Test Results pages. - JSON file (merged): A JSON file with answer key data embedded alongside existing data.
+Usable on the Test Interface and Test Results pages. - JSON file: A JSON file with the answer key data included.

 - ZIP file: A ZIP file with the answer key data included.